pcubillos/packtree/README.md

 # packtree

-packtree is a Python package that makes ASCII tree representation of a package's varables or a folder's content.
+packtree is a Python package that makes ASCII tree representation of a package's variables or a folder's content.

 ## Table of Contents
 * [Author](#author)